Zero-Down-Time/kubezero/Quickstart.md

 Finally login into argo-cd via `argocd login localhost:8080` using the *admin* user and the password set in values.yaml earlier.

 List all Argo applications via: `argocd app list`.
-Currently it is very likely that you need to manually trigger sync runs for `cert-manager`as well as `kiam`.
-eg. `argocd app cert-manager sync`

-# Only proceed any further if all Argo Applications show healthy !!

-## WIP not yet integrated into KubeZero

-### Istio
-Istio is currently pinned to version 1.4.X as this is the last version supporting installation via helm charts.

-Until Istio is integrated into KubeZero as well as upgraded to 1.6 we have to install manually.

-- adjust values.yaml
-- update domain in `ingress-certificate.yaml`
-- update.sh
-- deploy.sh

-### Logging
-To deploy fluentbit only required adjustment is the `fluentd_host=<LOG_HOST>` in the kustomization.yaml.

-- deploy namespace for logging via deploy.sh
-- deploy fluentbit via `kubectl apply -k fluentbit`

-### Prometheus / Grafana
-Only adjustment required is the ingress routing config in istio-service.yaml.
-Adjust as needed before executing:
-`deploy.sh`

-### EFS CSI
-- add the EFS fs-ID from the worker cloudformation output into values.yaml and the efs-pv.yaml
-- `./deploy.sh`

-# Demo / own apps
-- Add your own application to ArgoCD via the cli